 1. Bentonville, Arkansas — Crystal Bridges Museum

 This museum is built over a pond.
-It sits on stilts, suspended above still water — and it might be my favorite museum.
-Even more surprising, is that it’s not in a city you’d expect, but tucked into the small town of Bentonville, in Northwest Arkansas.
+It sits on stilts, suspended above the water and it might be my favorite museum.
+Even more surprising, is that it’s not in a city you’d expect, but tucked away in Bentonville, Arkansas.

 I’m a big believer that you shouldn’t have your camera out constantly when you are exploring somewhere new.
 Sometimes, you should just be there, especially if someone is walking with you.

-Right in the middle of a glass walkway, stretching over the pond, with artwork lining the center lane — this chandelier hung.
+In the middle of a glass walkway, stretching over the water, with all the art lining the center lane — was this chandelier.
 Threatening and thrilling.

 I circled underneath it more than once, taking shot after shot until one just… fit.
 And to this day, it remains one of my favorite skyward views.